Sharp operator-norm asymptotics for thin elastic plates with rapidly oscillating periodic properties: Introduction

+The approach initiated by Birman and Suslina has proved fruitful in obtaining operator-norm and energy estimates for a number of related problems: boundary-value operators \cite{Suslina_Dirichlet}, \cite{Suslina_Neumann}, parabolic semigroups \cite{Suslina_parabolic}, \cite{Suslina_parabolic_corrector}, \cite{Meshkova_Suslina}, hyperbolic groups \cite{BirmanSuslina_hyperbolic}, \cite{Meshkova_hyperbolic_Math_Notes}, \cite{Meshkova_hyperbolic_full}, perforated domains \cite{Suslina_perforated}.
+The key technical milestones for this progress are boundary-layer analysis for bounded domains (as in \cite{Suslina_Dirichlet}, \cite{Suslina_Neumann}) and two-parametric operator-norm estimates \cite{Suslina_two_parametric}.
+It seems natural to conjecture that similar developments could be pursued in the context of thin plates, both infinite and bounded, by taking either the spectral germ approach or the one we introduce in the present article.
+(See, however, the discussion at the end Section \ref{structure} as well as Remark \ref{f3_omitted}.)

+An overview of the existing approaches to obtaining operator-norm estimates would not be complete without mentioning also the works \cite{Griso_2006}, \cite{ZhikovPastukhova}, \cite{Kenig}, whose methods could also be considered in the context of thin structures.
+However, here we refrain from pursuing the related discussion.

-Quantitative results for the spectrum on a bounded plate of thickness $h$ are given in \cite{Dauge}, for the case of an isotropic homogeneous elasticity tensor.
+In terms of the specific plates context, quantitative results for the spectrum on a bounded plate of thickness $h$ have been obtained in \cite{Dauge}, for the case of an isotropic homogeneous elasticity tensor.
 The authors separate the problem into two invariant subspaces and identify spectra of orders $h^2$ and $1.$ However, their estimates (due to the scaling of the spectrum in one of the two invariant subspaces) imply that the error of the approximation explodes on any compact frequency interval as $h\to0$.
 In Section \ref{normresolvent} we obtain an operator-norm resolvent approximation for the infinite plate, which allows us to provide more information concerning the behaviour of the subspace that \cite{Dauge} is unable to control, by scaling the elasticity operator with an appropriate power of $h,$ see also Remark \ref{expl3} below.